Jalandhara bandha, anatomically speaking

 Interestingly the muscles that bring our chin to our chest are also secondary respiratory muscles which are responsible for lifting the rib cage and collarbones up to make more space in the rib cage for air when we are taxing the primary muscles of respiration (the diaphragm and external intercostals).
 The secondary respiratory muscles might be called into action if we are doing any kind of athletic activity, like running, hiking up a steep trail, riding a bike, etc.

 So what if the idea that we are bringing our chin to our chest for jalandhara bandha is backwards?
 What if the intention all along was actually as much about lifting the chest to our chin?
 This would provide more space for breath when we breathe without retentions and it would provide potentially more space to retain our inhale when we are doing a pranayama technique that includes holding the breath after the inhale.

 We occasionally have the option to use jalandhara bandha in asana.
 Some examples are in a simple baddha konasana (without a forward fold), padmasana, and dandasana.
 We could also approach this bandha in shoulderstand, plow, and karnapidasana.
 I would suggest that the idea that jalandhara bandha can be a part of these postures is a great cue for us that the primary intention in these poses is about controlling breathing.
 These postures are an especially good opportunity to return our attention and intention to the subtler aspects of yoga in the midst of our asana practice: namely, breath control and concentration.

 Energetically, what are we trying to create with jalandhara bandha?

-In our yoga practice generally, and when we incorporate jalandhara bandha, we are trying to steady the nervous system, to control the flow of prana.
+Or intention in yoga practice generally, and when we incorporate jalandhara bandha, is to steady the nervous system.
+We want to control the flow of prana.
 Commentary from Krishnamacharya, via A.G.
 Mohan’s notes in his translation of Hatha Yoga Pradipika, describes it this way: